This post may contain affiliate links. Please see my disclosure policy for details.

-I got a small taste of what was on offer with the display at the top of the car park, but I can’t imagine what the atmosphere is like at festival time!
-It’s definitely worth booking the date in your calendar.
+I got a small taste of what was on offer with the display at the top of the car park, but I can’t imagine what the atmosphere is like at the festival time!
+It’s definitely worth booking the date on your calendar.

 For more information on the festival, click here

 11. Take a walk along Cleveland Way